Tinformant/Leet/System Design/Cloud/README.md

 GFS limitation
 * Single metadata master is a bottleneck
 * Many small files are a problem since each one requires accesses to the master

+## ACID:
+* Atomicity: Everything happens or nothing
+* Consistency: If the database has rules they are obeyed at transaction end (e.g. balance must be < $1,000,000)
+* Isolation: Any two parallel transactions act as if serial
+* Durability: Once committed, never lost